Twisted convolution algebras with coefficients in a differential subalgebra: Differential subalgebras

 Let us now turn to the class of differential subalgebras we plan to study.
 First it becomes necessary to introduce twisted actions on Banach $^*$-algebras.
-If ${\B}$ is a Banach $^*$-algebra with isometric involution, we denote by ${\rm Aut}_1({\B})$ the group of its $^*$-automorphisms $L$ satisfying $\norm{L}=\norm{L^{-1}}=1$, by $\mathcal M({\B})$ its multiplier algebra and by $\mathcal{UM}({\B})$, the corresponding unitary group.
+If ${\B}$ is a Banach $^*$-algebra with isometric involution, we denote by ${\rm Aut}_1({\B})$ the group of its $^*$-automorphisms $L$ satisfying $\norm{L}=\norm{L^{-1}}=1$, by $\mathcal M({\B})$ its multiplier algebra and by $\mathcal{UM}({\B})$, the group of norm $1$ unitary multipliers.
 The following definition is taken from \cite{BS70}.